 - Utility Discount

-It should come as no surprise that Oregon was an early adapter of this new tech trend!
+It should come as no surprise that Oregon was an early adopter of this new tech trend!
 Rummaging around in your overflowing glove box is a thing of the past for state residents, who’ve been able to show a carrier-issued digital proof of coverage for years now.

 If you’re caught driving without insurance, the State may charge you fines, suspend your driving privileges, and tow your car at your own expense.
 Should you be prosecuted and convicted for driving without coverage, you’ll also be on the hook for court costs and be required to show proof of financial responsibility for 3 years.
 If you’re involved in an accident without coverage, expect a 1-year license suspension and having to show proof of financial responsibility for 3 years after it’s reinstated.